webpack/changelog-v5/MIGRATION GUIDE.md

 * Full build
   * Backward-compat layer for deprecated things usually have worse performance compared to the new thing.
   * Creating many warnings can affect build performance, even if they are ignored.
   * Source Maps are expensive.
-Check `devtool` option in documentation to see a comparision of the different options.
+Check `devtool` option in documentation to see a comparison of the different options.
   * Anti-Virus-Protection might affect performance of file system access.
   * Persistent Caching can help to improve repeated full builds.
   * Module Federation allows to split the application into multiple smaller builds.